 ArcanaPress promotes the 600-year-old Tarot Tradition, especially the powerful simplicity of its once block-printed images.
 Tarot books in English rarely address these older decks having non-scenic pips, nor do they teach reading methods that predate the English tradition which is little more than 100 years old.
-Now historic reproduction decks are available, and once understood, these charming Tarots will delight and inspire you!
+Reproductions of historic decks are now available, and once understood, these charming Tarots will delight and inspire you!

 In the United States, the Tarot is known primarily through a 20th century recreation—The Rider-Waite-Smith Deck (and those it inspired).
 Its earlier 500 years of history lies unknown to many Americans.

 History: In 1909 a deck of picture cards was published in England.
 Its 4 suits of 14 cards each, and 22 higher ranking trumps were designed to be used primarily for divination as as taught by the Hermetic Order of the Golden Dawn (an English metaphysical organization).
 This deck, commissioned by Arthur Edward Waite and illustrated by Pamela Coleman Smith, was rarely seen in the United States until the 60s after which its ever-increasing popularity has continued to inspire other English-style decks.
-Few people however, realize that the history of the Tarot goes back at least to the early 1400s—a 600-year tradition.
+But the Tarot goes back at least to the early 1400s—a 600-year tradition.
 It is an enduring legacy.

 What is the Tarot?
 Physically, the Tarot is a deck of two distinct kinds of cards: